-The [Enter agency name] administers a health and safety program in compliance with the Cal Occupational Safety and Health Administration (OSHA) Title VIII, Section 3203.
-The program is documented in [Enter document name].
+The Enter agency here administers a health and safety program in compliance with the Cal Occupational Safety and Health Administration (OSHA) Title VIII, Section 3203.
+The program is documented in Enter document name here.

-Generally, the safety procedures include [Edit as applicable to agency]:
+Generally, the safety procedures include (Edit as applicable to agency):

-- Inspectors to wear a Class 2 or 3 [prescribed by agency] safety vest at all times; - Flashing beacon on all vehicles utilized for surveys; and - Stopped vehicles to be parked at locations away from moving traffic (e.g. nearby parking, shoulders, etc.).
+- Inspectors to wear a Class 2 or 3 safety vest at all times; - Flashing beacon on all vehicles utilized for surveys; and - Stopped vehicles to be parked at locations away from moving traffic (e.g. nearby parking, shoulders, etc.). - Enter safety protocol here.